TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 SDK 8.0 or older supported only this type of virtual port.

 Virtual port (*virtual switch* or *virtual MAC*) are allocated to a specific core.

-For example, below code snippet shows a configuration where *virtual switch 0* is allocated for A72 core, and *virtual switch port 1* is allocated for Main R5F 0 Core 1.
+For example, below code snippet shows the virtual switch configuration:
+- For remote_device based clients in `gEthApp_virtPortCfg` where *virtual switch port 0* is allocated for A72 core, and *virtual switch port 1* is allocated for Main R5F 0 Core 1.
+- For AUTOSAR clients in `gEthApp_autosarVirtPortCfg` where *virtual switch port 1* is allocated for Main R5F 0 Core 1 and *virtual switch port 2* is allocated for MCU R5F 0 Core 0.

+It's worth noting that in this specific configuration *virtual switch port 1* can be used by an RTOS client or AUTOSAR client, depending on the OS running on Main R5F 0 Core 1.

 ```C
 static EthFw_VirtPortCfg gEthApp_virtPortCfg[] =